COVID-19 vaccines: key facts

 - Why did development only start after the pandemic was declared?

-- When will the vaccines be approved?
+- When are the vaccines approved?

 - What type and amount of data is needed for approving a safe and effective vaccine?